Dwijad/Dockerize-Kafka-Connect/README.md

  #### To run the docker image
  - You have  kafka cluster configured in any of the `PLAINTEXT`, `SSL`, `SASL_PLAINTEXT`, `SASL_SSL` mode.
- -  A schema registry server running with/without SSL mode.
+ -  A schema registry server running with/without `SSL` mode.
  -  You want to convert data for Kafka Connect to and from in Avro format.
- -  For testing query/log based CDC connector a MySQL DB server is configured .
+ -  For testing query/log based CDC connector a `MySQL` DB server is configured .
- -  You want AVRO format to convert data to and from kafka.
+ -  You want `AVRO` format to convert data to and from kafka.

 ### About AVRO converter

 Converters change the format of data from one format to another.
-The default converter format for kafka connect is JSON converter.
-AVRO format is considered to be the stable and the recommended format for data conversion.
-In case of source connector, AVRO converter takes input from JDBC driver and convert it to AVRO format before sending it to kafka topic.
+The default converter format for kafka connect is `JSON` converter. `AVRO` format is considered to be the stable and the recommended format for data conversion.
+In case of source connector, `AVRO` converter takes input from `JDBC` driver and convert it to `AVRO` format before sending it to kafka topic.

 ![kc](https://github.com/Dwijad/Dockerize-Kafka-Connect-Worker/assets/12824049/cab48827-6174-4e14-b27f-ca5023d41985)

 ### Build

-Clone the repo and copy kafka keystore and truststore certificates and public certificate authority (CA) file of kafka broker to `script/ca` folder.
+To build from scratch, clone the repo and copy kafka keystore and truststore certificates and public certificate authority (CA) file of kafka broker to `script/ca` folder.

     $ git clone https://github.com/Dwijad/Dockerize-Kafka-Connect.git
     $ copy {ca-cert, kafka.truststore.jks, kafka.keystore.jks} to ~/cloned-repo/script/ca